-A. You need to take SAT or ACT, you need to take a very rigorous high school programme, very well prepare for college, whether it is Indian national exams or IB Diploma, you need to write an essay or two, you need to do various letters of recommendation.
-Many student get to talk to the alumni of the university, we have alumni here in Delhi.
+A. You need to take SAT or ACT, you need to take a very rigorous high school programme, very well prepared for college, whether it is Indian national exams or IB Diploma, you need to write an essay or two, you need to do various letters of recommendation.
+Many students get to talk to the alumni of the university, we have alumni here in Delhi.
 They need to touch base and talk it out with the alumni.
 We look at extracurricular activities of students.
 All these things go into our consideration.

 Q. Do you have a number of Indian students at Yale?

 A. The number has certainly increased over the years.
 For the last 15 years we found from one or two Indian students a year increasing to 12 to 15 students a year.
 These numbers are for the undergraduate studies.

 Q. How do Indian students fare on the campus?

 A. When we look back at them, we find the Indian students do very well during the four years they are there.
 They do very well academically, they do very well socially.